Hardware-Forge/s4v/README.md

 Welcome to **S4V (Security 4 RISC-V)**!

-This repository serves as a collection of various Transient Execution Attacks (TEAs) implementations specifically tailored for RISC-V architectures.
-The goal is to provide researchers, students, and security engineers with practical examples and templates for understanding and experimenting with these types of vulnerabilities on RISC-V processors.
+This repository serves as a collection of various Transient Execution Attacks (TEAs) PoC implementations specifically tailored for RISC-V architectures.
+The goal is to provide researchers, students, and security engineers with practical PoC examples and templates for understanding and experimenting with these types of vulnerabilities on RISC-V processors.

 ## Background